TLABEGO/Calculator-App/Calculator App.md

 This is a basic calculator App that i built using core Java and the Swing framework.
-Some of the functions included in the calculator include
+I listed some of the functions that the calculator posssess below:
 * Computing addition calculations
 * Computing subtraction calculations
 * Computing multiplicatin calculations